Roughening transition and universality of single step growth models in (2+1)-dimensions

-For conformally invariant curves, the fractal dimension is related to the diffusivity $ \kappa $ by the relation $ d_f = 1+\kappa / 8 $~\cite{schramm2000scaling, cardy2005sle, bauer20062d, gruzberg2006stochastic}. \\ To investigate if this relation holds, we compute the winding angle $ \theta $ as defined by Wieland and Wilson~\cite{wieland2003winding}.
+We compute the winding angle $ \theta $ of the curves as defined by Wieland and Wilson \cite{wieland2003winding}.
 For each curve we attribute an arbitrary winding angle to the first edge (that is set to be zero).
 The winding angle for the next edge is then defined as the sum of the winding angle of the present edge and the turning angle to the new edge measured in radians.
-The variance of the winding angle is believed to behave like $ \langle \theta^2 \rangle \sim a + b \ln L $~\cite{wieland2003winding}, where for conformal curves $ b = \frac{\kappa}{4}=2(d_f-1) $.
-We have computed the variance of winding angle of an ensemble of spanning iso-height curves for different $ p $ as a function of lattice-width size $ L $, and confirmed that is linearly proportional to its logarithm with a universal coefficient $ b $ which depends on $ p $ (see fig.~\ref{fig:theta2_L-severalp} and table~\ref{tab:st-statL}).
-The two fractal dimensions obtained from direct measurement and the one derived from the coefficient $ b $, i.e., $ d_f=b/2+1 $, are plotted in fig.~\ref{fig:df_p-sevrealL} for a comparison.
-They almost coincide for $ p \ge 0.25 $ but slightly deviate for $ p<0.25 $.
-They both however present a crossover behavior around $p_c\approx 0.25 $.
+The variance of the winding angle is believed to behave like $ \langle \theta^2 \rangle \sim a + b \ln L $ \cite{wieland2003winding}, where for conformal curves $ b=2(d_f-1) $.
+We have computed the variance of the winding angle for an ensemble of spanning iso-height curves for different $ p $ as function of lattice size $ L $, and confirmed that is linearly proportional to its logarithm with a universal coefficient $ b $ which depends on $ p $ (see Fig. \ref{fig:theta2_L-severalp}).
+The two computed fractal dimensions from direct measurement ($l \sim L^{d_f} $) and $ d_f=b/2+1 $, are plotted in Fig. \ref{fig:df_p-sevrealL} for a comparison.
+They almost coincide for $ p>0.25 $ but slightly deviate for $ p<0.25 $.
+They both however present a crossover behavior around $p_c\approx 0.25$.